 Dolly Varden Campground

-Dolly Varden Campground is the first camp along Fall Creek.
-The camp is located near the beginning of the 13.7-mile Fall Creek National Recreation Trail.
+Dolly Varden Campground is the first camp along Fall Creek, near the beginning of the 13.7-mile Fall Creek National Recreation Trail.

 Open: April - September